-The City Of Port Phillip's Local Law No 1 (Community Amenity) 2013 outlines Council’s position and ongoing management of activities so as to manage and protect the safety and amenity of our Community.
+City of Port Phillip's Community Amenity Local Law 2023 outlines Council’s position and ongoing management of activities to manage and protect the safety and amenity of our community.

 The Local Law and Procedure and Protocols Manual:

-- Procedures and Protocols Manual (PDF 888 KB)
+- City of Port Phillip Procedures and Protocols Manual (PDF 1.4 MB)

-- Procedures and Protocols Manual (DOC 93 KB)
+- City of Port Phillip Procedures and Protocols Manual (DOCX 1.9 MB)

 Local Laws infringement notices